tudelft-cda-lab/CATMA/README.md

 After installing the required packages, one should already be able to run the tool.

 Besides the above Python packages, the tool requires an internet browser to be installed on the system.
-The browser is handy for viewing the interpretations generated for the detected non-conformanes.
-The tool was tested with Google Chrome browser, but should work with any other browser as well.
+The browser is handy for viewing the interpretations generated for the detected non-conformances.
+The tool was tested with the Google Chrome browser but should work with any other browser as well.

 ## Example Usage